TimCannady/FavoriteThings_v2/README.md

 Stretch:

-* learn image uploading/hosting, use a service like the AWS/S3 or the Imgur API
+* learn image uploading/hosting, use a service like AWS/S3 or the Imgur API

 * incorporate ES6